-Get out and enjoy some fresh air at scenic hiking trails in Columbus!
+Get out and enjoy some fresh air at scenic hiking trails in Columbus and Central Ohio!
 Whether you are novice or expert – or somewhere in between – it’s always nice to explore different parks or trails.
 Check them out at different times throughout the year to see how the scenery changes with the season.

 You don’t need fancy hiking gear to explore these hiking trails in Columbus.
 You’ll want comfortable shoes that you don’t mind getting wet, muddy, or dirty, depending on the trail.
 Sunscreen and bug spray are always good idea in Ohio.
 You should also take water and a snack (unless you’re opting for one of the quick 1 mile trails).
 Take out what you take in – no littering!